victoriagoularte/github-search/README.md

 ## Architecture

 Looking for low coupling and high cohesion as recommended [here](https://developer.android.com/topic/modularization/patterns).
-The architecture is grouped into modules by layer and feature.
+The architecture is grouped into modules by layer and by feature.

 ### App modules